 Let’s face it.
 Nothing is worse than waking up on Monday morning with nothing prepared for the week’s homeschool.
 Instead of enjoying a leisurely cup of coffee, a good book, and a relaxing start to the day, you’re running frantically about the house trying to gather papers, pencils, and books.
-You need to organize your homeschool!
+You need resources to organize your homeschool!

 A Good Filing System